dhinton22/Group-Project/README.md

 ### Key Deliverables

-Understand patterns and gain insight into crimes in the DC police system to show trends over certain period of time.
+Understand patterns and gain insight into crimes in the DC police system to show trends over certain period of time and obtain key knowledge neecessary for making infirmed decisions.

 ### Source of data